MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/query-acceleration-policy.md

 * Running [OPTIMIZE](/azure/databricks/sql/language-manual/delta-optimize) on the Delta Lake data results in reaccelerating all data, and isn't recommended.
 * If you run run frequent MERGE/UPDATE/DELETE operations in delta, the underlying parquet files may be rewritten with changes and Kusto will skip caching such files, causing retrieval during query time.
 * The system assumes that all artifacts under the delta table directory have the same access level to the selected users.
-Different files having different access permissions under the delta table directory might behave unexpectedly.
+Different files having different access permissions under the delta table directory might result with unexpected behavior.

 ## Commands for query acceleration